team-data-science/learning-apache-spark/README.md

 # Learning Apache Spark Course
  Hi and welcome to the repository of the Learning Spark course.
- You can find all the source codes here.
+ You can find all the source codes of the Jupyter notebooks here.

- The full course is available in our Data Engineering Academy
+ The full course is available in our Data Engineering Academy at

 ## Course Contents